Most teams don’t have a “bug tracking” problem. They have a “bugs get mentioned in Slack and then disappear” problem.

 - Wrike – For cross-functional teams tracking bugs alongside broader project work

-What Makes the Ideal Slack-based Bug Tracking App?
+What Makes the Ideal App for Slack Bug Reporting and Tracking?

 ClearFeed checks all these boxes.
 It's built for teams that already live in Slack and need to manage bugs across tools like Jira, GitHub, ClickUp and Linear.
 You get: